 Though there is no perfect way for you to optimize your campaign, there is one thing that does matter.

-No matter how bad a test appears to be performing, if you want to have accurate data you need to allow yourself to gather enough data.
+No matter how badly a test appears to be performing, if you want to have accurate data you need to allow yourself to gather enough data.

 Start researching your next campaign launch and stop refreshing the stats like a maniac.

-If nothing else takes a step away from the computer and don’t check your stats until the following day.
+If nothing else, take a step away from the computer and don’t check your stats until the following day.

-Be sure you’re running on the same placements, with the same ad creatives.
+Be sure you’re running the same placements, with the same ad creatives.